Numerical Analysis of differential equations on weighted Sobolev spaces: beyond classical orthogonal polynomials: Weighted Sobolev spaces

 is a positive self-adjoint operator with respect to the $L^2$-inner product $\langle \cdot, \cdot \rangle$.
 Indeed, by parts, one has that

 which can thus also be written as a Dirichlet form.
-An accessible introduction to this theory can be found in~\cite[§4]{Pavliotis2014StochasticApplications} (See also~\cite{Bonnefont2022PoincareDimension} for a nice introduction to Poincaré inequalities) but we emphasize that various aspects of this theory can be generalised~\cite{Bakry1994LhypercontractiviteSemigroupes, Bakry2014AnalysisOperators}, to higher dimensions and to various geometries.
+An accessible introduction to this theory can be found in~\cite[§4]{Pavliotis2014StochasticApplications} (see also~\cite{Bonnefont2022PoincareDimension} for a nice introduction to Poincaré inequalities) but we emphasise that various aspects of this theory can be generalised~\cite{Bakry1994LhypercontractiviteSemigroupes, Bakry2014AnalysisOperators}, to higher dimensions and to various geometries.

-Much of this theory relies on the following Poincaré inequality on $H^1(\nu)$, i.e. on the existence of a constant $C_P>0$ such that for all $u\in H^1(\nu)$,

-For instance~\cite[Theorem 4.4]{Pavliotis2014StochasticApplications}, such Poincaré inequality immediately implies the exponential ergodicity of the process $(X_t)_{t\geq 0}$ evolving under~\eqref{eqn:sde}.
-A criterion for the Poincaré inequality~\eqref{eqn:prop-poinc-ineq} to hold and which will be sufficient for our purposes is given by the following proposition.
+A central tool in this theory is the Poincaré inequality~\eqref{eqn:poincaré-eq} on $H^1(\nu)$.
+For instance~\cite[Theorem 4.4]{Pavliotis2014StochasticApplications}, such a Poincaré inequality immediately implies the exponential ergodicity of the process $(X_t)_{t\geq 0}$ evolving under~\eqref{eqn:sde}.
+A criterion for the Poincaré inequality~\eqref{eqn:poincaré-eq} to hold and which will be sufficient for our purposes is given by the following proposition.
 See~\cite{Bonnefont2022PoincareDimension} for various functional analytic aspects related to this Poincaré inequality. \begin{prop} Suppose that the potential $V$ is such that

-then there holds a Poincaré inequality of the form~\eqref{eqn:prop-poinc-ineq} on $H^1(\nu) = H^1(e^{-V}/Z)$. \end{prop}
+then there holds a Poincaré inequality of the form~\eqref{eqn:poincaré-eq} on $H^1(\nu) = H^1(e^{-V}/\cZ)$. \end{prop}

 \begin{proof} See~\cite[Theorem A.1]{Villani2009Hypocoercivity}. \end{proof}